cybersec101/resources/EN_trainer-resource-AOH.md

     - There are many laws that guarantee this right:

-		- The 1st and 2nd articles of the United Nations Universal Declaration of Human Rights [^footnote1].
+		- The 1st and 2nd articles of the United Nations Universal Declaration of Human Rights [Note 1](#note-1).

-		- The 2nd and 15th articles of the Canadian Constitution[^footnote2].
+		- The 2nd and 15th articles of the Canadian Constitution[Note 2](#note-2).

-		- The 3rd and 10th articles of the Quebec Constitution[^footnote3].
+		- The 3rd and 10th articles of the Quebec Constitution[Note 3](#note-3).

 - Freedom can be threatened by expressions of hate online